Don't throw it out!

 Take the Next Step:

-- Visit the TDS library for more on making the most of the food you have on hand.
+- Discover more smart ways to make the most of the food you have on hand by visiting the Dollar Stretcher Library.

 - Don't miss these 14 food-rescuing tips from grandma.